 Low Latency Communications Applications

 The need for low latency communication is being driven by a group of application requirements.
 A set of such applications is described below, but new applications with low latency requirements continue to emerge.
+Modern networks and applications have higher levels of cyber-security requirements, which can add overhead and delays that impede the goal of low latency.

 Electric Utilities—Grid Protection